Start your business

 How your corporation is taxed in Colorado will depend on its designation as a C corporation, an S corporation, or a nonprofit.

-C corporations are treated as separate entities and must file their own tax returns.
+What is a C corporation? are treated as separate entities and must file their own tax returns.
 In addition, all owners and shareholders file tax returns for earnings and dividends (this results in double taxation).
 While that might seem less than ideal, there are some benefits to this tax structure, including more flexibility in what can be deducted.

-S corporations are pass-through entities, much like limited liability companies (LLCs).
+S corporations (please see our What is an S Corp? page) are pass-through entities, much like limited liability companies (LLCs).
 All profits are passed through to the owners, who must pay taxes on their individual income tax returns.

 Nonprofit corporations are exempt from paying federal and state taxes, provided they stay within the rules for nonprofit activity.
 However, anyone drawing a salary from a nonprofit corporation will pay income tax on that salary.